merovex-press/merovex-press.github.io/biography.md

 ---
 permalink: /bio/
 layout: page
-title: Ben's Biography
+title: About Ben Wilson
 ---

-Merovex is the imprint for some of the worst science fiction you will ever read.
-I’ll just leave it at that.

-## About Ben Wilson

-### Me in 140 Characters

-Ben Wilson is a science fiction writer, husband, father, project manager, lover of the divine, human nature student.
-On twitter @merovex.
+**In about 50 characters.** Ben Wilson is a science fiction writer, husband, father, project manager, lover of the divine, & human nature student.

-### Ben in 50-ish Words

 Ben Wilson is a science fantasy writer.
 He’s into history, human nature and religious studies.
-He is the author of the Stranded Series, though he eventually wants to write four novel series.
-His books are available on Amazon.
-Ben lives in Tysons, Virginia with his wife, three children, and two rabid attack cats.
-He pays bills by frustrating people through ineffective change management.
+He is the author of the Postal Marines Series.
+He served in the US Army through his 20s and got to meet some great people there.
+Now he does routine IT project management for customers who should know better; he pays the bills through their frustration.
+Ben lives in Northern Virginia with his wife, three of his four children, and two rabid attack cats.
+(The other child has a family of his own.)

 ## Why I write

 > My life is about telling stories.
 > <cite>Ben Wilson</cite>

 When friends and co-workers find that I write novels, I explain that I am a poor writer of bad Science Fiction.
 I don’t pretend to write the Great American Novel, or even the most provocative.
 I just write and try to improve.

-I’ve had the yen for storytelling my whole life.
-It started listening to my dad tell funny stories when I was a boy.
-I picked up his talent for oral story telling.
-My first career was in the military, which is a story-telling culture, where I honed my talent.
-I’ve yearned to write for decades and began to more seriously apply myself in recent years.
-It’s not the easiest process in the world, but I enjoy putting the words to screen.
-I hope you enjoy what you read.
-If you’d like to share with me ways you think the story could be improved, I’d love to have you in my community.
+I was raised by a storytelling father and served in a storytelling culture.
+I love telling stories, and I thought I should write a few of them down.

-Who is my audience
+## Who is my audience?

-Seth Godin suggests defining my minimum viable audience.

-I think of my audience is similar to me.
-We’re Christians who know there is something more to this life than we’re able to lead.
-We have deep flaws and know only God can help us move beyond them.
-We have (or want to have) families and are doing our best to lead them into an uncertain world.
-We recognize reality is God-centered, and yearn for fiction that feeds our worldview.
+You are my audience.
+We are a lot alike.
+I spent my 20s in the Army, so I had my share of hurry-up-and-wait, make-work details, and time away from family.
+Even though I reenlisted a couple times, I counted every day until I separated.
+Now, I recall with nostalgia the good times and some friends who never made it to separation.
+Most my Facebook friends are former veterans I was honored to serve with.
+We are protectors, and we know there is more to this life than we're able to lead alone.
+We have (or want to have) families, and we are doing our best to lead them in an uncertain world.
+We both want fiction that feeds our need to serve.

-What Others Say About My Novels
+## What Others Say About My Novels

-I like Mondennio, but sometimes I want to slap some sense in him.
+> I like Mondennio, but sometimes I want to slap some sense in him.

-Dennis about Mondennio in Scintilla
+> <cite>Dennis about Mondennio in Scintilla</cite>

-Colophon
-The site is written in HTML5 with Cascading Style Sheets (CSS) and delivered using Hugo.
-Google Firebase provides the Platform as a Service (PaaS), which lets one host for free when the traffic is light.

-The style was designed by Ben Wilson, using Bootstrap as its foundation, borrowing from Bootswatch rendered in SASS.
-Non-standard web fonts are provided courtesy of Google.

-Site content is authored on my local computer using Atom.
-Hugo lets me use Markdown in all its glory.

-Accessibility
-I strive to make this website accessible for all users, including people with disabilities.
-This website complies with best practices and standards as defined by the Web Content Accessibility Guidelines (WCAG 2.0) of the World Wide Web Consortium Web Accessibility Initiative (W3C WAI).

-Accessibility features included on the site are:

-Skip links, ARIA landmarks and headings are defined to aid in page navigation.
-Alternative text details for non-decorative images and other non-text elements.
-Structural markup is used appropriately to indicate headings, paragraphs and lists to aid in page comprehension and navigation.
-Form labels are programmatically associated with form fields.
-Data cells are associated in a data table with their headers.
-JavaScript and style sheets to enhance the appearance and functionality of the site.
-If these technologies are not available, alternative content is provided where necessary to ensure graceful degradation.
-Embedded documents and multimedia have been made accessible.
-Responsive design techniques have been used to optimize the experience for users who access the site at different screen resolutions and magnification levels.
-I value your opinions.
-If you have comments, suggestion for improvement or questions, you can contact me on Facebook.

-Uplifting, optimistic entertainment.

-Useful Links
-Stay Current
-I'd like to share new book releases and occasional news via my newsletter the "Merovex Dispatch."

-Copyright © 1998–2019 — Ben Wilson — All Rights Reserved.